Oluwasetemi/css-note/slides.md

 ---

-<h2>Contd:</h2> You will notice that the box reappears after the animation style passed on it has been executed, that's because there is no <kbd>opacity</kbd> property set on the container itself.
+Contd: You will notice that the box reappears after the animation style passed on it has been executed, that's because there is no `opacity` property set on the container itself.
-To make the container not reappears you should add <kbd>opacity</kbd> declaration to the container.
+To make the container not reappears you should add `opacity` declaration to the container.

 ```html {monaco-run}
 <style>